• Skip to primary navigation

 How to Brine a Turkey:

 2. Add about 2-3 lbs of Ice cubes and remove from heat.
-Once, Brine, is Ice cold add the turkey breast to the brine and store in the fridge or a cooler overnight.
+Once the brine is Ice cold, add the turkey breast to the brine and store in the fridge or a cooler overnight.

-3. The next day remove the turkey from the brine and pat dry before seasoning.
+3. The next day, remove the turkey from the brine and pat it dry before seasoning.

 Texas Smoked Turkey Breast Recipe on a pellet